w3c/wot/testing/plan.md

     - Per task force - person assigned
     - Follow RFC2119
     - Target date: beginning of May
-    - Status: done, but needs to be updated in revised specifications.
+    - Status: Partially done.
+Some gaps and needs to be updated in revised specifications.
 * Extract normative assertions
     - Ideally automatic; but worst case, manual
     - Target date: mid-May
-    - Status: Tool implemented, but PR now not mergable.
+    - Status: Partially done.
+Tool implemented, TD assertions marked up, but PR needs to be merged.
+      The tool is only deployed so far for TD, needs to also be applied to Scriptiong API.
 * Update Test Definitions
     - Per deliverable – satisfy W3C requirements
     - Should track specification updates
     - Could associate with pull requests
     - Target date: mid-June
     - Status: Still in progress.
+Normative assertion extraction tool does support a separate file giving test specifications.
 * Implement tests
     - Compare with current tests; check off definitions
         - Target date: end of June